JulieH2016/Bamazon/README.md

 Added a for loop and line break so the console log only shows the column names and data for a more readable and cleaner look.

-Added the connection.end command as a reminder to use it later
+Used connection.end command to test then deleted to perhaps use later.

 The screenshot is located at this Markdown path - link:
 ![Image of MySQL Database and Bamazon Page](https://github.com/JulieH2016/Bamazon/blob/77ccdac84fc8f0b8f47f05596221095e6a626cb9/Screenshots.pdf)

+Added a makeTable function as opposed to just the console.log commands.
+Tested; the output displayed is the same.